-Summerset by the Dunes is a new retirement village complex in Papamoa.
-This partial provisional audit was conducted to assess the facility for preparedness to provide rest home, hospital (medical and geriatric) and dementia level care in the new facility.
+Summerset Boulcott is a new retirement village complex in Lower Hutt, Wellington.
+This partial provisional audit was conducted to assess the facility for preparedness to provide rest home and dementia level care in the new facility.

 The service is across three levels.
-On the ground floor, there are 20 rooms in the secure (dementia) memory care unit (the service has the option to have up to two couples if needed).
-On level one, there are 40 dual-purpose rooms (36 care suites and 4 care apartments).
-Twelve rooms have been verified as suitable for doubles.
-There are 56 serviced apartments in total across three floors.
-All have been verified as suitable for couples; however, the service will only have up to 10 couples at any given time.
-There are a total of 116 rooms and the service plans to open on 5 February 2024.
+On the ground floor, there are 15 rooms in the secure (dementia) memory care unit (the service has the option to have up to two couples if needed).
+There are 37 serviced apartments in total across three floors.
+On request of the provider, the 10 beds on the first floor and five beds on the second floor have been verified as suitable for couples; however, the service will only have up to five couples at any given time.
+There are a total of 30 rooms and the service plans to open on 1 July 2024.

-The new service has a village manager (previous registered nurse).
-A care centre manager (registered nurse) supports the village manager, both have many years in aged care management.
-The managers' are supported by a clinical nurse lead in the dual-purpose unit and a memory care lead (diversional therapist) in the memory care unit.
-The management team at Summerset by the

-Dunes is supported by the regional quality manager, Summerset group operations manager (across six other Summerset sites) and Summerset dementia specialist.
+The village manager (non-clinical) has been in the role since August 2023.
+A newly appointed care centre manager (registered nurse) supports the village manager and has many years' experience in aged care management.
+The managers are supported by a registered nurse in the memory care and a diversional therapist.
+The management team at Summerset Boulcott is supported by the regional quality manager, Summerset group operations manager (across six other Summerset sites) and Summerset dementia specialist.

-Summerset Group has a well-established organisational structure, which includes a Board, chief executive officer, operations managers, regional quality managers and a clinical improvement manager.
+Summerset Group has a well-established organisational structure, which includes a Board, chief executive officer, operations managers, regional quality managers, and a clinical improvement manager.
 Each of the Summerset facilities throughout New Zealand are supported by this structure.
 Summerset Group has a comprehensive suite of policies and procedures, which will guide staff in the provision of care and services.

-The audit identified the dual-purpose unit, memory care unit, serviced apartments, staff roster, equipment requirements, established systems and processes are appropriate for providing rest home, hospital (medical and geriatric) and dementia level care.
+The audit identified the memory care unit, serviced apartments, staff roster, equipment requirements, established systems and processes are appropriate for providing rest home and dementia level care.
 Summerset is experienced in opening new facilities and there are clear procedures and responsibilities for the safe and smooth transition of residents into the facility.

-The improvements required by the service is around the completion of staff orientation.
+The improvements required by the service is around the adjustment of room doors on level 2 and the demarcation for clean/dirty flow in the laundry.